 25 The high growth rates of HFCs have been validated by two atmospheric measurement groups: the NOAA Earth Systems Research Laboratory, and the NASA sponsored Advanced Global Atmospheric Gases Experiment (AGAGE).
 AGAGE measurements of HFC-134a concentrations in particular show that atmospheric concentrations have increased by 388-560% between 2000 and 2013.
 See Montzka S. A., et al. (2014) Recent Trends in Global Emissions of Hydrochlorofluorocarbons and Hydrofluorocarbons-Reflecting on the 2007 Adjustment to the Montreal Protocol, J. PHYS.
 CHEM.
 119(19):4439-4449; AGAGE (2014) HFC-134a; and NOAA (2014) MAUNA LOA, HAWAII, UNITED STATES HFC-134A TIME SERIES.
 Working Group I of the IPCC Fifth Assessment Report relies upon both of these groups to show increasing emissions of synthetic gases.
 See Hartmann, D. L., et al. (2013) OBSERVATIONS: ATMOSPHERE AND SURFACE, in IPCC (2013) CLIMATE CHANGE 2013: THE PHYSICAL SCIENCE BASIS, Figure 2.4.
 26 Montzka S. A., et al. (2014) Recent Trends in Global Emissions of Hydrochlorofluorocarbons and Hydrofluorocarbons- Reflecting on the 2007 Adjustment to the Montreal Protocol, J. PHYS.
 CHEM.
 119(19):4439-4449, 4439 ("HFC global emission magnitudes related to this substitution totaled 0.51 ("0.03, +0.04) GtCO2-eq/y in 2012, a magnitude about two times larger than emissions reported to the United Nations Framework Convention on Climate Change (UNFCCC) for these HFCs.
 Assuming accurate reporting to the UNFCCC, the results imply that developing countries (non-Annex I Parties) not reporting to the UNFCCC now account for nearly 50% of global HFC emissions used as substitutes for ozone-depleting substances (ODSs).
-Global HFC emissions (as CO2-eq) from ODS substitution can be attributed approximately equally to mobile air conditioning, commercial refrigeration, and the sum of all other applications."); and Fang X., et al. (2016) Hydrofluorocarbons (HFCs) emissions between the HFC emissions for non-Annex I countries (mainly developing countries) for 2010-2012 with those from China estimated in this study shows that China's HFC CO2-eq emissions account for ~35% of total emissions in non-Annex I countries in 2010-2012.
-In other words, significant HFC emissions are indeed coming from developing countries other than China.
+Global HFC emissions (as CO2-eq) from ODS substitution can be attributed approximately equally to mobile air conditioning, commercial refrigeration, and the sum of all other applications."); and Fang X., et al. (2016) Hydrofluorocarbons (HFCs) emissions in China: an inventory for 2005-2013 and projections to 2050, ENVIRON.
+SCI.
+TECHNOL.
+50(4):2027-2034, 2032 ("A comparison between the HFC emissions for non-Annex I countries (mainly developing countries) for 2010-2012 with those from China estimated in this study shows that China's HFC CO2-eq emissions are indeed coming from developing countries other than China.
 By comparing estimates for the two periods 2007-2009 and 2010-2012, we find that HFC CO2-eq emissions from other developing countries have increased by ~30%.
 The uncertainty in our estimated emissions from China could indeed be equivalent to those from other nations with smaller emissions.").